-Along with the ongoing process of competency sign-off in the Regional Group, advisors and other faculty members also evaluate each competency, give feedback, and sign off on each competency.
-Faculty members typically do this when participating in Regional Group meetings or when they receive competency documentation by mail, in electronic form, or by some other means.
+Along with the ongoing process of competency sign-off in the regional learning group, advisors and other faculty members also evaluate each competency, give feedback, and sign off on each competency.
+Faculty members typically do this when participating in regional learning group meetings or when they receive competency documentation by mail, in electronic form, or by some other means.
 The faculty member most closely involved in the assessment and evaluation process is the participant's advisor.

-When all competencies have been fully signed off the participant is ready for the final approval process, the summative evaluation of the portfolio, which involves (1) the submission of a synthesis paper, (2) the formal portfolio presentation, and (3) the public celebration.
+When all competencies have been fully signed off, the participant is ready for the final approval process, the summative evaluation of the portfolio, which involves (1) the submission of a synthesis paper, (2) the formal portfolio presentation, and (3) the public celebration.